Every good BBQ needs some good sides. This smoked mac and cheese is unreal and you can add in any toppings you want!

 8 oz cream cheese

-24 oz of hand shredded cheese ( I like to use a mix of cheeses.
-One that is sharp and one that is a bit softer and will get extra gooey.
-I used 12 oz Colby Jack and 12 oz of Sharp Cheddar.
-But go crazy it's hard to mess up your cheese choices!)
+24 oz of hand shredded cheese (We recommend using a mix: One that is sharp and one that is a bit softer and creamier.
+We usually use 12 oz colby jack and 12 oz of sharp cheddar.)

 Cooking spray